d8corp/watch-state-react/README.md

 }
 ```

-This pattern is useful when you need to track both global state and local component state.

 #### Optimizing Expensive Computations with `useMemo`

 For expensive computations or when returning new objects/arrays, use `useMemo` to avoid unnecessary recalculations.